 What Is a Schedule K-1 Tax Form?
 Easy Filing Tips for Small Businesses

-A Schedule K-1 tax form reports on a partner’s share of the income, deductions, credits and more of their business.
+A Schedule K-1 (Form 1065) tax form reports on a partner’s share of the income, deductions, credits and more of their business.
 A partnership business structure has at least two partners.
 Each partner files a copy of this schedule with the Internal Revenue Service (IRS).
-Schedule K-1 is filed in addition to Form 1065, according to the IRS.

 In this article, we’ll cover: